projectriff/cli/docs/riff_knative_handler.md

 ---
 ## riff knative handler

-handlers map HTTP requests to applications, functions or images
+handlers map HTTP requests to a workload

 ### Synopsis

-Handlers can be created for one of an application, function or image.
-Application and function based handlers continuously watch for the latest built image and will deploy new images.
-If the underlying application or function is deleted, the handler will continue to run, but will no longer self update.
+Handlers can be created for a build reference or image.
+Build based handlers continuously watch for the latest built image and will deploy new images.
+If the underlying build resource is deleted, the handler will continue to run, but will no longer self update.
 Image based handlers must be manually updated to trigger roll out of an updated image.

-Applications, functions and images are logically equivalent at runtime.
-Functions with an invoker are more focused and opinionated applications, and images are compiled applications.

-Users wishing to perform checks on built images before deploying them can provide their own external process to watch the application/function for new images and only update the handler image once those checks pass.
+Users wishing to perform checks on built images before deploying them can provide their own external process to watch the build resource for new images and only update the handler image once those checks pass.

 The hostname to access the handler is available in the handler listing.